 Last Registration packet accepted at 4:00p.m each day

-All K-12 students, including transitional kindergarten, will enroll at the enrollment center.
+All new K-12 students, including transitional kindergarten, will enroll at the enrollment center.

 If your residence address changes at any time, you must go to the Centralized Student Services Center to fill out a new emergency Card for each student in your household and provide proof of residency.
 Please bring one (1) of the following with you:

 To register a student at HUSD, verification of immunizations must be provided.
-Health Services operates an immunization clinic every Monday - Wednesday - Friday from 8:00 - 11:00a.m. when school is in session at the CSSC.
+Health Services operates an immunization clinic every Monday and Friday from 8:00 - 11:00a.m., when school is in session at the CSSC.
 The clinic is staffed by credentialed school nurses who provide injections of immunizations required for school entry.
 Parents may elect to utilize the services of the clinic or to have their child immunized by a private health care provider.
 Preschool immunizations and optional recommended vaccines are not offered.
 Visit the Health Services Clinic page to find details regarding immunization schedules.